 Whilst you may be able to do this for some employees, those in special categories might require a higher standard to be achieved.
-You must be satisfied that it is safe for someone to return.
+You must be satisfied that it is safe for someone to return (whether that be working from home or in the workplace).
 Don’t forget the particular rule which applies to pregnant women requiring suspension on full pay in certain circumstances.

 Take advice in these situations to ensure all the circumstances are taken into account.